megaannum/vimside/README.md

 Just checking in of a snapshot of work in progess: the actwin.vim (ActionWindow) code.

+UsesOfSymbolAtPoint use of ActWin is now configurable with a myriad of Options (some 100 Options) covering definition of commands (mapping, command and abbreviations) controlling Scala and ActWin navigation; Options for how information is displayed in the Scala and ActWin windows and Options for highlights and signs.
+Now, by default, the "uses_of_symbol_at_point" uses the ActWin.
+For all available Options, see the newly added PROPERTIES file.
+Four new Option "kind"s have been defined supporting Option String types specialized for "commands", "highlight" definitions, highlight "group" names and "highlight" or "group" name.
+As examples (see PROPERTIES file), the (current) default value of 'tailor-actwin-display-actwin-cursor-line-highlight' is "cterm=bold ctermfg=DarkYellow ctermbg=Cyan" and the (current) default value of 'tailor-actwin-display-scala-color-line-kinds-marker-linehl' is "Search" (a highlight group name).
+In the future, rather than using the existing options_project.vim and options_user.vim files, Options will be able to be set using a (standard Java format) properties file.
+While some code to do this has been checkin, it has not been extensively tested.

 ActWin's behavior is defined by the client that creates an instance.

 The UsesOfSymbolAtPoint can now use ActWin (as alternate to Quickfix